AnkitSatpute/MathFormulaeOCR/README.md

 ## Features

 - Techniques for enhancing the recognition of mathematical formulae.
-- Evaluation metrics and benchmarks used to measure the performance of recognition methods.
+- Evaluation metrics used to measure the performance of the recognition method.

 ## Installation